 As global, broad-based climate change projections have become more useful, effectively managing the vast accompanying volumes of data represents a major challenge for the computational scientists who support the projections.
 In the area of understanding and predicting climate change and extreme weather events, advanced tools are required to securely store, manage, access, analyze, visualize, and process enormous and distributed data sets.
-This “big data” challenge is being met with the Earth System Grid Federation (ESGF), an international collaboration led by LLNL.
-Designed and maintained by dozens of American, European, Asian, and Australian research institutions, ESGF now powers most global climate change research, notably assessments by the International Panel on Climate Change.
+This “big data” challenge is being met with the Earth System Grid Federation (ESGF), an international collaboration led by LLNL with a primary goal of facilitating advancements in Earth system science.
+Designed and maintained by dozens of American, European, Asian, and Australian research institutions, ESGF now powers most global climate change research, notably including assessments by the United Nations’ Intergovernmental Panel on Climate Change.

 The ESGF peer-to-peer architecture is based on a dynamic system of nodes—independently administered yet united by common protocols and interfaces—that interact on an equal basis and offer a broad range of user and data services, depending on how each is set up.
 Data are published, stored, and served from dozens of nodes around the globe, yet they are searchable and accessible as if they were stored in a single global archive.
 Metadata shared among projects help fully integrate the repository of data and components for usability and interoperability.
 ESGF also promotes standard conventions for data transformation, quality control, and data validation across processes and projects.

 The ESGF website contains extensive documentation, developer tools, implementation wikis, user tutorials, the most recent and past ESGF Annual Face-to-Face Conference Reports, and the latest news.